PetarKing/butler-assistant/README.md

 - 🧹 **Chores:**
   - Improve documentation for using and setting up MCP & Community tools.
 - 🔜 **Near-shore:**
+  - 🕷️ Introduce separate vector stores, web-scraper (like [craw4ai]()), and management utils (list and delete stores easily)
+    - Making sure model is aware of them, and can choose which one to search using embedding search tools we already have
+    - Optionally, create a tool for the agent to populate a new vector store based on a web domain
-  - Introduce test coverage, including end-to-end using pre-recorded wav files, and llm-as-judge for assertions
+  - ⚗️ Introduce test coverage, including end-to-end using pre-recorded wav files, and llm-as-judge for assertions
   - *Consider* using LangChat's chat wrapper for the butler agenet, to simplify tool importing and usage.
 Concerns around locking in, and unforseen complexity.
   - *Consider* replacing the Obsidian service with an [MCP](https://github.com/MarkusPfundstein/mcp-obsidian)
   - *Consider* replacing the Embeddings service with an [MCP](hhttps://github.com/chroma-core/chroma-mcp)